proencode/fedora-sh/12-markdown-Archive/packtpub/2025/0625-BeginningC++GameProgramming/01_welcome_to_beginning_c++_game_programming,_3ed.md

 Features include a photo-realistic shader background, parallax scrolling cityscape, spatialized (directional) sound, mini-map, animated player character, rain weather effect, music, pop-up menu, and more.
 Best of all, the final game will have a reusable code structure that you can use to invent and add your own features to.

-Why you should learn game programming using C++ in 2024 The title above could also have read, “Why use game programming to learn C++…”, because C++, game programming, and beginners (in my view) are a perfect match.
+# Why you should learn game programming using C++ in 2024

+The title above could also have read, “Why use game programming to learn C++…”, because C++, game programming, and beginners (in my view) are a perfect match.
 Let’s look at C++ in more detail while also staying focussed on games and beginners:

-Speed: C++ is known for its high performance and efficiency.
+- **Speed**: C++ is known for its high performance and efficiency.
 In game development, performance is important.
 C++ allows you to write code that can run close to the native languages of both the CPU and the GPU, making it well suited for anything demanding, which includes games.
 This is achieved because C++ is turned into native executable instructions.
 This is just what we need when coding games with hundreds, thousands, or even hundreds of thousands of entities in it.
 In the final chapter, Chapter 21, we will see how C++ can interact directly with the GPU using shader programs.
-Cross-platform development: C++ works almost everywhere, meaning you can write code that can be compiled and run on various platforms without significant modifications.
+- **Cross-platform development**: C++ works almost everywhere, meaning you can write code that can be compiled and run on various platforms without significant modifications.
 This book will focus on Windows but everything we learn and write in this book, with minor modifications, will work on macOS and Linux.
 C++ itself is also used extensively in next-gen console game development and can even be useful on mobile.
 Compiled means translating our C++ code into binary machine instructions for the CPU.
-Lots of game engines and libraries: Many game engines and libraries are written in C++ or provide C++ APIs.
-Learning C++ gives you access to the widest range of tools and resources for game development, such as Unreal Engine, as well as the fastest and best graphics libraries like Vulcan, OpenGL, DirectX, and Metal, as well as physics libraries like Box2D, UI tools like IMGUI, and networking libraries for co-op and multiplayer like RakNet, Enet and SFML’s very own networking features.
+- **Lots of game engines and libraries**: Many game engines and libraries are written in C++ or provide C++ APIs.
+Learning C++ gives you access to the widest range of tools and resources for game development, such as **Unreal Engine**, as well as the fastest and best graphics libraries like **Vulcan**, **OpenGL**, **DirectX**, and **Metal**, as well as physics libraries like **Box2D**, UI tools like **IMGUI**, and networking libraries for co-op and multiplayer like **RakNet**, **Enet** and SFML’s very own networking features.
-Low-level control: C++ provides low-level control over hardware resources, which is crucial for optimizing game performance.
+- **Low-level control**: C++ provides low-level control over hardware resources, which is crucial for optimizing game performance.
 In game development, you may need to manage memory, optimize rendering pipelines, and maintain control over the system your game is running on, and C++ offers the flexibility and power to do this.
 If managing memory and rendering pipelines sound ominous, then I can assure you that things will be fine.
 We introduce both these topics in a completely beginner-friendly manner in Chapters 10 and 21, respectively.
 Far from leaving you baffled, knowing how these powerful things can be controlled will leave you feeling powerful and in control of your programming destiny.
-Documentation and support: There is a thriving community around C++ game development, with numerous resources, tutorials, and forums available to help you learn and troubleshoot issues.
+- **Documentation and support**: There is a thriving community around C++ game development, with numerous resources, tutorials, and forums available to help you learn and troubleshoot issues.
 If you have a C++ problem, I can guarantee you are not the first and a quick web search will almost always yield a solution.
 ChatGPT is an ace C++ problem solver, too.
-Learning C++ does have challenges but, taken a step at a time, is easily mastered.
+- Learning C++ does have challenges but, taken a step at a time, is easily mastered.
 It is so rewarding to struggle over a problem and finally see it burst into an exciting gameplay feature when you get it right.
-Game development often involves seemingly difficult algorithms, data structures, and principles but C++ provides tools like the Standard Template Library (STL) and classes through object-oriented programming (OOP) to boil down complexity into manageable chunks.
+Game development often involves seemingly difficult algorithms, data structures, and principles but C++ provides tools like the **Standard Template Library (STL)** and classes through **object-oriented programming (OOP)** to boil down complexity into manageable chunks.
 We will be covering OOP and STL in Chapters 6 and 10, respectively.
-C++ is an industry standard: It is because of everything we have just discussed that C++ is widely used in the game development industry.
+- **C++ is an industry standard**: It is because of everything we have just discussed that C++ is widely used in the game development industry.
 Familiarity with C++ can make it easier to collaborate with other developers, understand existing code bases, switch between game engines, and secure highly paid jobs in the industry.

-Critics will say that C++ can have a steeper learning curve compared to some other programming languages and that if you’re new to programming or game development, you might consider starting with a more beginner-friendly language like C# (for Unity development) or Python (for simple game projects) before diving into C++.
+Critics will say that C++ can have a steeper learning curve compared to some other programming languages and that if you’re new to programming or game development, you might consider starting with a more beginner-friendly language like **C#** (for Unity development) or **Python** (for simple game projects) before diving into C++.
 There is some truth in this, but it is nowhere near as true as it used to be.
 C++ is constantly evolving, and numerous improvements to simplify learning and dramatically speed up development have been introduced in recent years.
-For example, new keywords like auto, intriguing-sounding logic operators like spaceship, as well as language constructs like lambdas, coroutines, and smart pointers, were introduced over the last 10 years, which dramatically simplify and speed up C++ development.
+For example, new keywords like **auto**, intriguing-sounding logic operators like **spaceship**, as well as language constructs like lambdas, coroutines, and smart pointers, were introduced over the last 10 years, which dramatically simplify and speed up C++ development.

 In summary, I would suggest that not learning C++ as a first language might be a mistake.
 And if you want to make learning as fun and rewarding as it possibly can get then learning with games is a no-brainer.
 Finally, if you want to be an indie game developer or work for a top game studio, unless you have some very specific other path in mind, C++ is the way to go.

 But having just stated that C++ is so wonderful and has so many paths and libraries, why would we choose SFML?

-SFML
+## SFML

-SFML is the Simple Fast Media Library.
+**SFML** is the **Simple Fast Media Library**.
 It is not the only C++ library for games and multimedia.
 It is possible to make an argument to use other libraries, but SFML seems to come through for me every time.
 Firstly, it is written using object-oriented C++.
 The benefits of object-oriented C++ are numerous, and you will experience them as you progress through this book.

 SFML is also easy to get started with and is therefore a good choice if you are a beginner, yet at the same time, it has the potential to build the highest quality 2D games if you are a professional.
 So, a beginner can get started using SFML and not worry about having to start again with a new language/library as their experience grows.
 And if you want to build 3D games, C++ and SFML is a great introduction before moving on to Unreal Engine.
 As an aside, you can build 3D games with SFML and OpenGL but most SFML libraries are focused on 2D, as is this book.